 I bought my home in Darra two years ago and I'm excited about getting it established as a suburban permaculture farm.
 I've previously run an urban farm at my sharehouse so I have experience in this but I need some help with ongoing projects and maintaining the farm.
-Jobs include creating compost, building new garden beds, animal care (goats, geese, chooks and cats) and yard work.
+Jobs include creating compost, building new garden beds, animal care (goats, geese, ducks, chooks, bees and cats) and yard work.
 If you're interested in permaculture, I'll happily teach you about the principles and practical skills.
 I also enjoy cooking and making fermented food and drinks (like sourdough, kombucha, kefir, sauerkraut) and can teach you techniques and share the spoils!
 The area is close to bushland, friendly and multicultural.
 Kangaroos can be seen behind the back fence and there's lots of native birdlife around.
-There is a spare bicycle to use and the local shops and train are a short cycle away.
+There are spare bicycles to use and the local shops and train are a short cycle away.

 You will learn about permaculture, community-sufficiency, and low impact living.
 I cook delicious vegetarian food (or vegan if required), and I'm happy to teach you new meals and techniques.
 I have a car and can show you around the region and teach you about living in Brisbane.
 You would learn about urban farming in a subtropical climate, poultry care, composting, and so much more.
 I like to have little craft days where we make things like homemade toiletries (toothpaste, deodorant, moisturiser) and natural cleaning products.
 I can also teach you to knit and sew.

 Nearby you can walk through beautiful forest, dip your feet in the creek and visit local Vietnamese restaurants.
 The area is close to bushland, friendly and multicultural.
 Kangaroos can be seen behind the back fence, if you're lucky, you can spot a local dingo or platypus and there's lots of native birdlife around.